Write A Letter To The Editor

 Sample Letter to the Editor

-U.S. foreign assistance accounts for only one percent of the federal budget, yet this tiny investment benefits every citizen on earth.
-Both the Trump Administration and some in Congress have proposed steep cuts to foreign assistance in the FY19 budget, which would cripple U.S. humanitarian and development work and create massive job losses.
+U.S. Foreign assistance accounts for only one percent of the federal budget, yet this tiny investment benefits every citizen on earth.
+Both the Trump Administration and some in Congress have proposed steep cuts to foreign assistance in the FY18 budget, which would cripple U.S. humanitarian and development work and create massive job losses. .
 Global conflicts will intensify along with threats to our national security, economic stability and global health.

-Join me in telling Congress that Americans and millions around the world are grateful for their support for a robust U.S. foreign assistance budget.
+Join me in telling Congress that, this fall, Americans and millions around the world are grateful for their support for a robust U.S. foreign assistance budget.